MaxAantjes/Exp-Analysis-Exclusion-EDU-EC-COV19/appendix.md

     ## [1] 0

-Respondents aged 5 to 18 years old are then subsetted.
-The subset contains responses from 1083 indigenous, 165 afroecuadorian, 175 black, 135 mulato, 541 montuvio, 8267 mestizo, 172 white and 5 ‘other’
+A subset of the respondents aged 5 to 18 years old is then taken from the data set.
+The subset contains responses from 1083 indigenous, 165 afroecuadorian, 175 black, 135 mulato, 541 montuvio, 8267 mestizo, 172 white and 5 ‘other’ respondents.
-respondents.
 Without ‘other’, the resulting data set has 10,538 respondents.

 ``` r
 df2 <- df1 %>%